Home/Beverages/Pu-erh Cooked Shu Tea Cake

 Pu-erh Tea Infused Quinoa Salad

-A refreshing salad featuring nutty quinoa infused with the earthy flavors of Pu-erh tea, combined with vibrant vegetables for a nutritious meal.
+A refreshing salad featuring nutty quinoa infused with the earthy flavors of Pu-erh tea, combined with vibrant vegetables and a zesty dressing.

 Ingredients